ZMonk91/DragonRuby-Docs/docs/05-sprites.md

                                            32]    # TILE_H
 ```

-## Flipping a Sprite Horizontally and Vertically
+## Flipping a Sprite Horizontally and Vertically#
+---

 A sprite can be flipped horizontally and vertically.